Pray in silence with practitioners from all over the world.

 I would like to warmly invite anyone who might be interested in joining us in this online community.
 It is a wonderful way of supporting your personal Centering Prayer practice.
-I’m relatively new to this experience myself, but have offered to facilitate a new online prayer group at 1:00 P.M., Denver time.
 The online site also has a calendar of other groups and times that may better fit into your day.

 - Ken Dreiling

 When I first heard about Meditation Chapel, I was a little intimidated.
 After all, I didn’t know much about WCCM, and online video conferences were out of my comfort zone.
 However, I was pretty sure the Spirit was nudging me to take a step in this direction, so I signed up and showed up.
 The first time I participated, I was welcomed and embraced by this community of love.
 Even though WCCM has a slightly different meditative practice, we are brothers and sisters who pray together in silence for 20-25 minutes in the Presence.

 Over the past months, my participation has grown from a couple times a week to almost daily.
 My faith journey has been deeply enriched by praying and sharing with other contemplatives around the world.
 So much so, that I took an even bigger step by agreeing to facilitate a Centering Prayer session on the platform’s new Peace Chapel.
 I am so very grateful that WCCM has invited Contemplative Outreach to partner in offering online prayer sessions, and I encourage anyone who practices Centering Prayer and longs for community to check us out.
 All are welcome!

 - Brighid Kelly